 end

--- Automatically save when the player leaves the game
+-- Automatically saves when the player exits the game.

 Players.PlayerRemoving:Connect(function(player) DataManager:SavePlayerData(player) end)